 Head's up, there might be affiliate links ahead!

-I’ve followed both meal plans and counting macros, but only one of them didn’t drive me crazy.
+I’ve followed both meal plans and counting macros for weight loss, but only one of them didn’t drive me crazy.

 Meal plans are very common in the online fitness coaching world.
 In the past, I’ve been directed to eat rice cakes (hate rice cakes), consume 6 small meals a day (totally undoable in my world) and have broccoli and chicken or fish for dinner every single night.
 This might work for someone who never leaves the house, or happens to love boiled fish and limp veggies, but it doesn’t work for me. like, at all.

-Macros on the other hand, are awesome.
+On the other hand, counting macros is awesome because it prepares you to make your own decisions long term.
 It’s a guideline that you can trust (or adjust) and whatever you wish to eat within the confines of your allotted daily macros is your business.
-Sure, you can eat ALL THE CRAP as long as it fits in your macros, but that’s not a smart strategy as you’ll end up eating very little, feeling like shit, feeding your cravings and not moving the proverbial scale at all.
+Sure, you can eat junk food as long as it fits in your macros, but that’s not a smart strategy as you’ll end up eating very little, feeling like crap, feeding your cravings and not moving the proverbial scale at all.

-OR, you can use your macro allotment to eat mostly good food, but leave room for the stuff you LOVE that isn’t going to be found on a fitness meal plan, like waffles and wine.
+OR, you can use your macro allotment to eat good food that you enjoy and leave room for the stuff you LOVE that isn’t going to be found on a fitness meal plan, like waffles and wine.

 This is the value of counting macros which is a little more in-depth than just counting calories, but less maniacal than following a rigid food prescription that doesn’t teach you anything about how to figure out how much food works for you, and what your personal macro balance should be.